-To really get a sense of where you are – a low lying paradise in the middle of the Atlantic Ocean – a trip up Gibb's Hill lighthouse is the place for the best views of this 21 square mile archipelago, as well as a unique place for lunch.
+To really get a sense of where you are – a low-lying paradise in the middle of the Atlantic Ocean – try a trip up Gibb's Hill Lighthouse.
+This is where you'll find one of the best views of this 21 square mile archipelago, as well as a unique place for lunch.

-The 300 shipwrecks surrounding the island are very popular with divers, but you don't have to be a diver to enjoy them; some are in shallow waters, so can still be appreciated by snorkelers, and the fish and reefs can be easily reached from shore in places like Tobacco Bay.
+The 300 shipwrecks surrounding the island are very popular with divers, but you don't have to be a diver to enjoy them.
+Some are in shallow waters, so can still be appreciated by snorkelers, and the fish and reefs can be easily reached from shore in places like Tobacco Bay.

 Although it's possible to see whales and worms from shore, a boat excursion is much more likely to provide an unforgettable sighting and is a great reason to get out on the water.
 March and April are the months to see humpback whales on their annual migration from warm southern waters, while the glowworms' flashy mating ritual happens from May to October.

-You can also meet Charles the Hogfish, Jack the Grouper and many more using a specially designed helmet that allows you to walk on the seabed without need for an oxygen tank or any diving experience.
+You can also meet Charles the Hogfish, Jack the Grouper and many more using a specially designed helmet that allows you to walk on the seabed without the need for an oxygen tank or any diving experience.

-History was never as entertaining as it is in the World Heritage Site of St.George's, where from May to September a historical re-enactment takes place in Kings square.
-The amusing performance led by the town crier sees an eighteenth century wench receiving her (somewhat sexist) punishment for gossiping and nagging her husband: a chilly dunking in the harbour.
+History was never as entertaining as it is in the World Heritage Site of St.George's, where from May to September a historical re-enactment takes place in Kings Square.
+The amusing performance led by the town crier sees an eighteenth-century wench receiving her (somewhat sexist) punishment for gossiping and nagging her husband: a chilly dunking in the harbour.